 One of the tastiest of all superfoods is the delightful coconut.
 Whether you eat the meat of the fruit, drink the water or milk, or use the oil, you can get some serious health benefits and even improve your appearance with this tropical food.

 One of the striking and unusual features of the coconut compared to other fruits is the amount of water it contains.
 This water has provided important hydration for people for thousands of years.
 In addition to the water in the young fruits, people have always eaten the meat, or the white part of the fruit.
 The milk, which is the juice made from the meat has also been consumed.

-One of the most important and most commonly used byproduct of the coconut today is the oil.
+One of the most important and most commonly used byproducts of the coconut today is the oil.
 It is used extensively both internally and externally, and perhaps most commonly consumed for weight loss and increased energy.
-Coconut oil is comprised primarily of medium chain fats, which the body uses for energy as opposed to storing as fat.
+Coconut oil is comprised primarily of medium-chain fats, which the body uses for energy as opposed to storing as fat.

 Health Benefits of Coconuts and Coconut Oil